Surety Practice

 Giving you the confidence to grow.

-What are the benefit of using a Surety vs a Bank?
+Benefits of using a Surety vs a Bank

-• Can operate alongside and does not impact your traditional banking lines of credit
+• A Surety Bond can operate alongside and does not impact your traditional banking lines of credit

-• Intended to act on an unsecured basis, rather than taking security over a company’s assets
+• Surety Bonds are intended to act on an unsecured basis, rather than taking security over a company’s assets

-• Zero cash/collateral approach providing cash flow advantages
+• Sureties have a zero cash/collateral approach providing cash flow advantages

-• Ability to provide greater protection of the underlying contract conditions
+• Sureties can provide alternative wordings that have the ability to provide greater protection to the Principal of the underlying contract conditions

-This allows you to enhance liquidity by freeing up funds for working capital and tender with confidence for additional contracts.
-As an alternative to bank guarantees, surety bonds often have lower base rates and no utilisation or line fees.
+Having bonds issued via a Surety rather than a Bank allows you to enhance liquidity by freeing up funds for working capital, and tender with confidence for additional contracts.
+As an alternative to Bank Guarantees, Surety Bonds often have lower base rates and no (non)utilisation or line fees.

 Why Lockton Surety